zerados/DieDanielDieYouPieceOfShit/README.md

 # DieDanielDieYouPieceOfShit
 you know what you did

 oh god what have I done. the horror the hummanity. the grammar?
-ARGH RUN
+ARGH RUN for the hills